jonathantzh/qcp_arbitrage_bot/readme.md

 7. Run `npm start` to start HTTP server on port 9500
 ## Once server is running
 8. `curl http://localhost:9500/arbitrageResults` to retrieve arbitrage results
+9. If using PowerShell `curl`, you may need to add the flag `-UseBasicParsing`